 Affordable Housing Finance Consultant

-- •Financial structuring of new projects to determine appropriate funding sources such as Low- Income Housing Tax Credits, tax-exempt bonds, Rural Development, McKinney homeless programs, Federal Home Loan Bank Affordable Housing Program (AHP), State of California (or other state) loan programs, local funding programs, and rental or operating subsidies;
+- •Financial structuring of projects to determine appropriate funding sources such as Low- Income Housing Tax Credits, tax-exempt bonds, HUD and Rural Development, Federal Home Loan Bank Affordable Housing Program (AHP), State of California (or other state) loan programs, local funding programs, and rental or operating subsidies;

 In addition to the project-specific consulting work, the new staff member(s) will:

-- • Assist with training sessions for clients and partners;
+- •Develop training sessions for clients and partners;

 Position open until filled.
-Please send resumé by e-mail to firstname.lastname@example.org.
+Please send resume and cover letter by e-mail to firstname.lastname@example.org.

 Equal Opportunity Employer